 - Expand the NTP entry and make the following settings.

 - Turn on Monitor NTP on this host.

 - In NTP server address, enter an NTP server address or a comma-separated list of NTP server addresses.

 - Select Save.

 The extension collects just one metric, NTP time offset, which is the time drift from the configured time server.
 Drift can be positive or negative, indicating that the host is ahead of or behind the time received from the NTP server.
 You can access collected measurements by creating a simple chart showing the NTP time offset over time.

-- In the Dynatrace navigation menu, select Create custom chart.
+- In the Dynatrace menu, go to Explore data.

 This opens the Data explorer.

 - Add NTP time offset.

 The only available dimension for the NTP time offset metric is the host.